CruiseOutlook

 • Comfortable walking shoes for exploring the city.

-• An umbrella or raincoat, as rain can occur year-round.
+• An umbrella or raincoat, as showers can occur year-round.

 Heads Up